 - Salt - We use Diamond brand kosher salt in the cookie dough.
 If you're using iodized or table salt, reduce quantities by about half.

 - Granulated Sugar & Brown Sugar - This sugar combination lends to these cookies perfect golden brown color, sweet flavor and chewy texture.

 - Brown Butter - Brown butter is key to these cookies delicious nutty flavor!
 See our How To Make Brown Butter post for step by step instructions and more baking inspiration!
 Brown butter + pecans + coconut + chocolate = absolute HEAVEN.

 - In a pinch, you can substitute plain softened butter for this recipe.

 - Pecan Halves & Pieces - Lightly toasted to bring out the flavors!

 - Toasted Coconut Flakes - UNSWEETENED coconut is key here!
 Otherwise the dough will be too sweet and have an unpleasantly stringy texture.
 We use Bob's Red Mill coconut flakes.

-- Dark Chocolate Disks - When it comes to cookies, chocolate disks are greater than chocolate chips.
-There, I said it.
-Sure you can use regular bitter sweet chocolate chips but these large disks of dark chocolate lead to ooey gooey melty pools of chocolate that are simple irresistible.
+- Dark Chocolate - When it comes to cookies, chopped chunks or chocolate disks are greater than chocolate chips.
+Sure, you can use regular bitter sweet chocolate chips but large hunks of dark chocolate lead to ooey gooey melty pools of chocolate that are simple irresistible.
 As pictured, we used regular dark chocolate melting chips (Ghirardelli makes some yummy ones), but if you can find Vahlrona's signature chocolate feves - all the better.